himmelblau-idm/site/mkdocs/docs/about.md

   Early support for passwordless authentication paths.

 - **Rust-first, modular architecture**
-  A DBus daemon (`himmelblaud`) plus PAM/NSS modules and CLI tooling — designed for reliability, memory safety, and maintainability.
+  A systemd daemon (`himmelblaud`) plus PAM/NSS modules and CLI tooling — designed for reliability, memory safety, and maintainability.

 - **Open source & community-driven**
   Built in the open, with transparent design, rigorous logging, and well-defined extension points.